Kenshiro-28/MAGI/README.md

 IMAGE_GENERATION_LORA: this is the LoRA used to enhance image quality, it must be compatible with the selected model.
 Leave empty if not using a LoRA (default: None)

 IMAGE_GENERATION_SPECS: these are the general features of the images you want to generate.
-This text will be prepended to the prompt used to generate each image (default: 4K RAW photo shot on Hasselblad X2D 100C, 50mm lens, realistic proportions, razor-sharp focus, highly detailed, intricate details, realistic textures, volumetric lighting, cinematic color grading)
+This text will be prepended to the prompt used to generate each image (default: 4K RAW photo, 50mm lens, f/8 aperture, high-end commercial photography, razor-sharp focus, highly detailed, intricate details, realistic textures, volumetric lighting, cinematic color grading)

-IMAGE_GENERATION_NEGATIVE_PROMPT: these are the unwanted features of the images you want to generate (default: lowres, blurry, out of focus, soft focus, shallow depth of field, jpeg artifacts, noisy, grainy, worst quality, low quality, deformed, disfigured, bad proportions, gross proportions, bad anatomy, poorly drawn face, asymmetrical eyes, lifeless eyes, colored sclera)
+IMAGE_GENERATION_NEGATIVE_PROMPT: these are the unwanted features of the images you want to generate (default: worst quality, low quality, lowres, muddy textures, blurry, out of focus, soft focus, jpeg artifacts, deformed, bad proportions, gross proportions, bad anatomy, poorly drawn face, asymmetrical eyes, lifeless eyes, colored sclera)

-IMAGE_GENERATION_WIDTH: width of generated images in pixels (default: 768)
+IMAGE_GENERATION_WIDTH: width of generated images in pixels (default: 896)

-IMAGE_GENERATION_HEIGHT: height of generated images in pixels (default: 768)
+IMAGE_GENERATION_HEIGHT: height of generated images in pixels (default: 1344)

 ### Telegram plugin